Jason Wade Interview: Lifehouse Singer Talks ‘Out of the Wasteland,’ Favorite Lyrics, ‘Everything’ + More [EXCLUSIVE]by Michelle McGahan | PopCrush

 Is there a particular lyric either in ‘Broken’ or ‘Flight’ that really stands out to you?

-Probably with 'Flight' it's the ending -- 'No more running, no more hiding' -- it just feels like you're breaking free from whatever you're dealing with.
-That's one of those songs that gives me the chills every single time.
-And that's how I know when a song is truthful and honest and coming from a good place -- to have kind of a visceral reaction to it.
+"If I’m tearing up, or if I feel the chills up and down my arm, that’s when I know a song is working."
+Probably with ‘Flight’ it’s the ending — ‘No more running, no more hiding’ — it just feels like you’re breaking free from whatever you’re dealing with.
+That’s one of those songs that gives me the chills every single time.
+And that’s how I know when a song is truthful and honest and coming from a good place — to have kind of a visceral reaction to it.

 Now that we’ve been talking about it, several of your songs have really climactic, cinematic-like endings.
 I think it’s really interesting that you worked with [famed movie composer] James Newton Howard on ‘Hourglass’ on the new album.